These are the best New York-style pizzas in Los Angeles.

 Esco’s Pizza - West Hollywood

 Esco’s is New York personified.
 Start a conversation with Esteban “Esco” Gutierrez himself and you’re taken immediately to 125th Street in Harlem, where he was born and raised.
-Pizza is in his blood, growing up at his father’s pizzeria, Sal’s, in Westchester County, N.Y., then helping run the place once he got older.
-When you eat a slice at Esco’s, you’re having a taste of Sal’s.
+Pizza is in Esco's blood, growing up at Sal's, his father’s pizzeria, in Westchester County, N.Y.
+When he got older, he helped run the place.
+When you eat a slice at Esco’s, you’re also getting a taste of Sal’s.

 Prime Pizza - Multiple Locations

-“Fairfax has that New York feel,” says Zak Fishman.
-The Tarzana native is the Co-Owner of Prime Pizza, which is rapidly expanding throughout SoCal.
+“Fairfax has that New York feel,” says Zak Fishman, a Tarzana local and co-owner of Prime Pizza, which has rapidly expanded throughout SoCal.
 “People are out here hustling.
 There are people selling shoes, people reselling all sorts of stuff.
 [It’s] a bustling street that has a long history to it.”
-And with the historic Cantor’s Jewish deli across the street, Fishman felt that the Fairfax space was primed for more New York cuisine. “[My business partner and I] have Jewish dads from New York, so pizza was always a big thing for us.”

-Prime Pizza is starting to roll out a new BBQ slice in partnership with Bludso’s BBQ.
-It’s a sweet and spicy slice with a strong, crispy crust that props up the slice so that the toppings remain steady as you lift it.
-You hear the crunch as you fold it in half.
-The ‘spicy pep’ square slice is one of the most popular here; it’s not a full-on Sicilian, but engineered to pull off a doughy base and a simultaneous crisp, loaded with shriveled pepperoni.
+Prime Pizza has previously rolled out a BBQ slice in partnership with Bludso’s BBQ, a sweet and spicy slice with a strong, crispy crust that props up the slice so that the toppings remain steady as you lift it.
+The ‘spicy pep’ square slice is one of the most popular here; not a full-on Sicilian, but engineered to pull off a doughy base and a simultaneous crisp.
+It is loaded with shriveled pepperoni.

 Pizza Wagon of Brooklyn - Sherman Oaks